Reconstructive Foot Surgery

 Perhaps the most common cause of foot destruction that could result in recommendations for reconstructive surgery is infection.
 Ulcers are often a secondary symptom related to trauma, vascular problems, and diabetes.
 Such pathologies lead to a lack of circulation and sufficient oxygenation to the foot, which results in the need for corrective action.

 Determining the Possibility for Reconstructive Surgery

 The overall condition of the foot in question weighs heavily in the decision of whether to perform reconstructive surgery.
 Our podiatrists will consider the condition of the tissue surrounding the injury or deformity for health, the skeletal and muscular integrity, and other factors that affect recovery.
-If you believe you may need to consider this surgery for a condition or injury, contact our podiatry offices in Plano, TX Frisco, or McKinney today for a consultation.
+If you believe you may need to consider this surgery for a condition or injury, contact our podiatry offices in Dallas, Mesquite, Plano, Frisco, or Allen today for a consultation.